0pointr/which-fighter-cnn/README.md

-### A resnet34 network fine tuned to recognize fighter planes
+### A resnet34, resnet50 and a convnext_small network fine tuned to recognize fighter plane types

 ## Training Categories
 * F-15 Eagle